billtrust/terraform-promote/README.md

 ```

 To see a detailed diff printed to the screen if you don't have a difftool, use the `--printdiff` argument.

+To see a full list of arguments, use `tfpromote --help`.

 ## Publishing Updates to PyPi